dolphinnet-labs/Dolphinet/README.md

 <!--TOC-->

-## What is dolphinnet Chain?
+## What is dolphinet?

-[dolphinnetchain](https://www.dolphinnetchain.com/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
+[dolphinetchain](https://chain.dolphinode.world/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
 The [dolphinnetchain Collective](https://www.dolphinnetchain.com/vision) builds open-source software that powers scalable blockchains and aims to address key governance and economic challenges in the wider Ethereum ecosystem. dolphinnetchain operates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be proportionally rewarded with profit. **Change the incentives and you change the world.**

 ## Documentation